2017 Thicket Residents

 Myung Gyun You is a sculptor and painter.
 He was born and raised in the city of Busan, South Korea.
-He earned BFA from Busan University and MFA from Tama Art University in Tokyo.
+He earned a BFA from Busan University and an MFA from Tama Art University in Tokyo.
 He lived in Tokyo, Japan, for eight years between 1987 and 1995.
 Although he began his artistic career as a sculptor, You currently spends most of his time making paintings and creating large-scale installation projects.

 You has had solo exhibitions in numerous galleries, including Seoul: Keumsan Gallery; Busan: Gallery604; Tokyo: Gallery Q. His work has been shown in many group exhibitions, including at Saatchi Gallery, the National Tokyo Modern Art Museum, Sonje Museum, Busan Metropolitan Art Museum, and Socrates Sculpture Park.

 You has received many prizes and awards, including Object Tokyo Exhibition, MacDowell Colony Fellowship, E.A.F Socrates Sculpture Park, Art Omi Fellowship.

 Myung Gyun You currently lives in North Philadelphia and works in The Papermill Studio also in Philadelphia, PA.